-There was a period of dual circulation until 14 January 2007 (tolar banknotes and coins could also be used for cash payments), after which tolar banknotes and coins could be exchanged for euros free of charge at the Bank of Slovenia.
+There was a period of dual circulation until 14 January 2007 (tolar banknotes and coins could also be used for cash payments), after which tolar banknotes could be exchanged for euros free of charge at the Bank of Slovenia.

 Payment notes and tolar

 Payment notes and tolar banknotes are exchangeable at Bank of Slovenia counters with no time limit, while the final day for exchanging tolar coins was 3 January 2017.